1. What is Sulapac®made of?

 Promotion of circular economy is one of Sulapac’s key priorities.
 By only utilizing raw materials that are inherently safe for people and the environment we can promote cycles which are safe on the molecular level.
 Our ambitious objective has been to develop ‘bio-benign’ materials that would reduce the negative impacts on natural systems when leaked, while also being recyclable and competitive in terms of functionality and costs.
 Our leading design principle is to mimic nature.
 The use of biomass resources is based on the natural carbon cycle: in photosynthesis plants convert CO2 from the air and water into biomass with the help of solar energy.
-If a Sulapac product accidentally ends up in nature, it biodegrades fully without leaving microplastics behind.
-It doesn’t accumulate in the food chain, as it can be eaten up by microorganisms in nature.
+If a Sulapac product accidentally ends up in nature, it doesn’t accumulate in the food chain, as it can be eaten up by naturally-occurring microorganisms.

 A Sulapac jar, for example, can be reused for multiple purposes after its initial function.
 When the item reaches its end of life, it can be recycled via industrial composting*, a form of material recycling that brings renewable resources for the economy.
 The mechanical recycling of Sulapac® Premium has been demonstrated by VTT, Technical Research Centre of Finland indicating that mechanical properties of the material last up to five cycles.
 Chemical recycling via pyrolysis is also an interesting option which we are currently investigating.